CBaffelli/CAS-NLP_Machine-translation/README.md

 # CAS NLP Multilingual machine translation project

-This GitHub repository contains code used during the final project for the CAS in NLP offered by the University of Bern.
+This GitHub repository contains code used during the final project for the CAS in NLP offered by the University of Bern in the years 2023-2024.
 The goal of the project is the fine-tuning of a multilingual translation model from English into French, Spanish, Italian, Romanian, and Portuguese.

 ## Colab notebooks